-- 1. All poultry must have a leg band.
-These bands may be purchased at the Extension Office. - 2.
-All poultry must have a blood test (Pullorum-Typhoid) the day of entry. - 3.
-All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 15th, 2023. - 4.
+- 1. Poultry Identification deadline will be May 15th. - 2.
+All poultry must have a leg band.
+These bands may be purchased at the Extension Office. - All poultry shown on the fairgrounds (including 4-H, FFA, and Clover Kids) must have a blood test (Pullorum-Typhoid) on the day of entry. - 4.
+All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 20th, 2024. - 5.
 Each exhibitor may sell 3 meat chickens and must weigh at least 5 lbs. each to sell at the livestock auction.
-Cornish Game Hens need to weigh at least 21⁄2 lbs. to sell at the livestock auction. - 5.
-Each meat production entry and each egg production entry will consist of 3 chickens (this could be 1 rooster and 2 hens). - 6.
-Exhibition entries (Bantams and Large Breeds) may consist of one single bird. - 7.
-All exhibitors are limited to 16 total birds.
+Cornish Game Hens need to weigh at least 21⁄2 lbs. to sell at the livestock auction. - 6.
+Each meat production entry and each egg production entry will consist of 3 chickens (this could be 1 rooster and 2 hens). - 7.
+Exhibition entries (Bantams and Large Breeds) may consist of one single bird. - 8.
+All exhibitors are limited to 16 total birds. - Exhibition birds and production birds will show separately, each having their own Grand Champion selection.